 Enhancing the lives of women and girls

 Ifarada: Centre for Excellence is proud to offer, “Usalama” [safety] Safer Families Program.
-This programs focuses on providing family outreach services to women and girls requiring safety, healthy relationships, and guidance.
+This program focuses on providing family outreach services to women and girls requiring safety, healthy relationships, and guidance.

 What We Do

-Virtual support group for women and girls aged 16 years old and up, designed to teach healthy relationship skills, understanding intimate partner violence, and improving boundaries and safety.
+Virtual support group for women and girls aged 16 years old and up, designed to teach healthy relationship skills, understand intimate partner violence, and improve boundaries and safety.